 Rice Bran For Hair Protection Against UV Rays – Research on Skin Fibroblasts and UV-B Damage

-In a study called Anti-photoaging effect of fermented rice bran extract on UV-induced normal skin fibroblasts, scientists studied the effect of FRBE (fermented rice bran extracts) to protect in vitro fibroblasts (cells that produce collagen) against UV-B damage (5).
+In a study called “Anti-photoaging effect of fermented rice bran extract on UV-induced normal skin fibroblasts,” scientists studied the effect of FRBE (fermented rice bran extracts) to protect in-vitro fibroblasts (cells that produce collagen) against UV-B damage.

-The observed how FRBE affected collagen synthesis.
+These scientists observed how FRBE affected collagen synthesis.
 Over the course of 3 days, human fibroblast cells were treated with FRBE.
 The researchers then observed the following parameters:

 - morphological change of the fibroblasts

 - secretion of IL-ia

 After exposing the fibroblasts to UV-B radiation, the rate of cell growth declined.
 But after receiving treatment with FRBE, the normal rate of cell division was restored.

 Treatment with the rice bran extract also increased collagen synthesis in a dose-dependent manner within the UV-damaged fibroblast cells.